About Jaya Sri Maha Bodhi

 Anuradhapura Mahaviharaya is a highly venerated sacred monastery consisting of a large number of sacred places including the Anuradhapura Atamasthanaya.
 Most venerable Atamasthanadhipathi Nayaka Thero is the Chief Priest of Anuradhapura Mahaviharaya and the incumbent of the Jaya Sri Maha Bodhi Temple called the Bomaluwa Temple and dwells there.
 The Atamasthanadhipathi Nayaka Thero is appointed with the vote of the Atamasthana Committee members.
 Atamasthanadhipathi Nayaka Thero appoints the ‘Viharadhikari‘ caretaker incumbents for effective administration of the other six (06) monasteries of Atamasthana where the venerable bhikkhus of the Mahaviharaya dwell.
 The Temples and the venerable theros holding the Atamasthanadhipathi and the Viharadhikari positions presently are as follows.

-Atamasthanadhipathi Dr. Most Ven.
-Pallegama Sirinivasa Nayaka Thero (High Priest, North Central Province)
+Atamasthanadhipathi Most Ven.
+Pallegama Hemarathana Nayaka Thero (Chief Priest, Nuwarakalawiya region)

-Viharadhikari of Ruwanweli Maha Chaithyaramaya Ven.
+Viharadhikari of Ruwanweli Maha Chaithyaramaya Most.
+Ven.
 Pallegama Hemarathana Nayaka Thero (Chief Priest, Nuwarakalawiya region)

 Viharadhikari of Lankaramaya Ven.
 Relapanawe Dhammajothi Nayaka Thero (Adhikarana Sangha Nayaka of the North Central region)